For Project Managers

 Section titled “The hybrid data model”When your team creates sprint stories, those stories are child tasks under your WBS work packages.
 They’re not in a separate tool.
 They’re not imported via a connector.
 They’re in the same task hierarchy, sharing the same row in the database, visible from both the Gantt and the board.

 A work package with a 10-day CPM duration might decompose into 8 stories worth 34 story points.
-When the sprint closes and the team delivered 28 of those points, TruePPM adjusts the work package’s remaining duration based on the actual velocity.
-You didn’t do anything.
-The schedule re-forecast itself.
+When the sprint closes and the team delivered 28 of those points, TruePPM computes the team’s velocity and offers a revised duration suggestion in the task drawer — accept it and the schedule re-forecasts.
+Durations are never silently rewritten; you stay in control of the plan.

-- The CPM-derived early start/finish (your baseline commitment)
+- The CPM-derived early start/finish remains your baseline commitment

 What you don’t have to do